On the procongruence completion of the Teichm\"uller modular group: Faithfulness of Galois representations

-In this section, we are going to prove that the representation $(2)$ is faithful for all hyperbolic curves $C$, thus extending to the projective case a classical result by M. Matsumoto who, in \cite{Matsu}, proved the same result for hyperbolic affine curves.
-Moreover, we will show that the representation $(1)$ is faithful if and only the representation $(3)$ is faithful, i.e. if the subgroup congruence property holds for $\GG_{g,n}$.
-In particular, by Theorem~\ref{congruencepro}, it will follow that $\mu_{g,n}$ is faithful for $2g-2+n>0$ and $g\leq 2$.
+In this section, we are going to prove that the representation $(7.3)$ is faithful for all hyperbolic curves $C$, thus reproving a result obtained by Matsumoto \cite{Matsu} in the affine case and extended, more recently, by Hoshi and Mochizuki \cite{H-M} to the projective case.

+Moreover, we will show that the representation $(7.2)$ is faithful if and only the representation $(7.4)$ is faithful, i.e. if the subgroup congruence property holds for $\GG_{g,n}$ (this result appeared as well in \cite{H-M}).
+In particular, by Theorem~2.10 in \cite{Hyp2}, it will follow that $\mu_{g,n}$ is faithful for $2g-2+n>0$ and $g\leq 2$.
+Let us give the following definition: